 The government is currently working on support measures for businesses and workers.

 Senior SRS officials encourage taxpayers to invoke section 24 of the Taxes and Duties Act, which provides that businesses may apply to the SRS for extended tax payment deadlines if the taxpayer is late because of force majeure.
 Businesses should file an “Application for an extended tax payment deadline” on the Electronic Declaration System and state their reasons, e.g. they are active businesses designed to receive guests and make bookings.
 Their tax payment history will be examined and each case assessed on its merits.
 There are also plans for drafting a new law to extend tax holidays for up to three years.

-Altum, the development finance institution, will provide a support programme with credit guarantees to enable businesses facing temporary cash-flow problems to postpone their loan repayments until the situation improves.
+Development finance institution Altum will provide a support programme with credit guarantees to enable businesses facing temporary cash-flow problems to postpone their loan repayments until the situation improves.

-To help the banks continue lending, the Single Supervisory Mechanism responsible for banking supervision in Europe, in response to the consequences of COVID-19, decided on 12 March to relax the requirement for building and maintaining liquidity and capital reserves in banks.
+To help the banks continue lending, the Single Supervisory Mechanism responsible for banking supervision in Europe decided on 12 March to relax the requirement for building and maintaining liquidity and capital reserves at banks in response to COVID-19.
 Thus, all businesses facing temporary difficulties should primarily contact their bank.

 The Welfare Ministry is working on proposals for jointly providing fixed-term state aid to employers in ensuring payment of sickness notes, which will also need extra financing from the national budget during COVID-19.

 Life after COVID-19